-As of December 31, 2006, we had \$269.3 million in cash, cash equivalents and marketable security investments.
-We believe that these balances, as well as borrowings from our \$300 million revolving credit facility and anticipated cash flows from operating activities, will be sufficient to fund our working and other capital requirements and any repayment of existing debt over the course of the next twelve months and for the foreseeable future.
+As of June 30, 2007, we had \$258.1 million in cash, cash equivalents and marketable security investments.
+We believe that over the next twelve months and for the foreseeable future these balances, as well as borrowings from our revolving credit facility and anticipated cash flows from operating activities, will be sufficient to fund our working and other capital requirements and any repayment of existing debt, including repayment of Senior Notes in the event holders require us to repurchase them.
 In the normal course of business, we evaluate the merits of acquiring technology or businesses, or establishing strategic relationships with or investing in these businesses.
 We may elect to use available cash and cash equivalents and marketable security investments to fund such activities in the future.
 In the event additional needs for cash arise, we may raise additional funds from a combination of sources, including the potential issuance of debt or equity securities.
 Additional financing might not be available on terms favorable to us, or at all.
-If adequate funds were not available or were not available on acceptable terms, our ability to take advantage of unanticipated opportunities or respond to competitive pressures could be limited.
+If adequate funds were not available or were not available terms, our ability to take advantage of unanticipated opportunities or respond to competitive pressures could be limited.